 RFK is one of the last relics of the “multipurpose” stadium era.
 One by one, the stadiums that were built to house both baseball and rectangular-field sports have fallen.
 RFK might not have made it this long if the quest for a new United stadium had not taken as long as it did.
 You could tell, by the end, that RFK was old.
 Chunks of paint, concrete, and who knows what else have fallen.
 A large number of seats are broken or just plain missing.
 It smells like everything you can imagine and some things you can’t.
 Towards the end, visiting fans would taunt us with a “RFK is falling down, falling down, falling down” chant, and we really had no response.
 You got us there.

-But as much of a dump as it was, it was our dump.
+As much of a dump as it was, it was our dump.
 It was a place where we could stand and sing and drum and wave flags and generally be inmates running an asylum.
 And that’s why the move to Audi Field is bittersweet for a lot of people.
 Yes, it’ll be new and shiny and clean and we’ll get MLS All-Star Games and national team matches and other things that might have passed the grubby old RFK by.
 But we won’t be able to do all the things we did at RFK in the pristine new place.
 Between all the excitement and passion of last night were some public displays of frustration and anger.
 Smoke bombs are a no-no at RFK these days, but many were deployed.
 There were disputes and altercations with security.
 As the game slipped away, the bad mojo took over for lots of people.

 Many of those people won’t be following the team to their new home.
 I understand.
 For a certain class of long-time, devoted supporter, what has come out (and, perhaps more importantly, what has not come out) from the team about next year has been not just discouraging, but seems almost hostile.
 It’s as if the team wants the passion, but wants it to be well-behaved.
 Some of us are OK with that; some of us clearly aren’t.
 For my part, I’m waiting and seeing.
 Next year is just too hard to know right now.
 Maybe it will be fun - not in the same way as it was at RFK, but in some new way to be determined.
 Maybe it won’t be fun any more.
 When it stops being fun, I’ll stop going.
 Until then, I’ll give the new place a chance.